angular-es/Angular-es/aio-es/content/tutorial/toh-pt5.md

-# ルーティングを使ったNavegación en la aplicaciónの追加
+# Add in-app navigation with routing

-Tour of Heroes アプリケーションには新しい要求があります：
+There are new requirements for the Tour of Heroes app:

-* *ダッシュボード*ビューを追加する。
+* Add a *Dashboard* view.
-* *ヒーローズ*ビューと*ダッシュボード*ビューの間で行き来できる機能を追加する。
+* Add the ability to navigate between the *Heroes* and *Dashboard* views.
-* ユーザーが各ビューでヒーロー名をクリックしたとき、選択されたヒーローの詳細ビューを表示する。
+* When users click a hero name in either view, navigate to a detail view of the selected hero.
-* ユーザーがEメール上で*ディープリンク*をクリックしたとき、特定のヒーローの詳細ビューを開く。
+* When users click a *deep link* in an email, open the detail view for a particular hero.

 <div class="alert is-helpful">